-• Completion of two languages selected from group 1 with the award of a grade 3 or higher in both

-• Completion of one of the subjects in group 3 or group 4 in a language that is not the same as the student's nominated group 1 language.
+- Completion of two languages selected from group 1 with the award of a grade 3 or higher in both - Completion of one of the subjects in group 3 or group 4 in a language that is not the same as the student's nominated group 1 language.
 The student must attain a grade 3 or higher in both the group 1 language and the subject from group 3 or 4.

-Group Group title Subjects offered 1 Language A English Language and Literature English Literature Italian Language and Literature Italian Literature 2 Language B English French German Italian Italian Ab Initio (SL only) Mandarin Spanish Spanish Ab Initio (SL only) 3 Individuals and Societies Art History (SL only) Business Management Economics Environmental Systems and Societies (SL only) Geography History Pyschology (SL only) 4 Sciences Biology Chemistry Computer Science Environmental Systems and Societies (SL only) Physics Sports, Exercise and Health Science (SL only) 5 Mathematics Analysis and Approaches Applications and Interpretation (SL only) 6 Art and Electives Music Theatre Visual Arts • Biology Chemistry Computer Science Physics • Business Management Economics Geography History Psychology (SL only) • French Spanish
+Group Group title Subjects offered 1 Studies in Language and Literature English A Language and Literature English A Literature French A Literature Italian A Language and Literature Italian A Literature Mandarin A Language and Literature 2 Language Acquisition Classical Language (Latin) English B French B German B Italian B Italian Ab Initio (SL only) Mandarin B Spanish B Spanish Ab Initio (SL only) 3 Individuals and Societies Art History (SL only) Business Management Economics Environmental Systems and Societies (SL only) Geography History Psychology 4 Experimental Sciences Biology Chemistry Computer Science Environmental Systems and Societies (SL only) Physics Sports, Exercise and Health Science 5 Mathematics Analysis and Approaches Applications and Interpretation (SL only) 6 Arts and Electives Music Theatre Visual Arts • Biology Chemistry Computer Science Physics • Business Management Economics Geography History Psychology • French B Spanish B